9-2-2: DEFINITIONS:

 VEHICLE, RECREATIONAL: Any camping trailer, motor home, mini- motor home, travel trailer, truck camper or van camper used primarily for recreational purposes and not used commercially.
 The terms found in this definition shall have the meanings respectively ascribed to them as provided in the Illinois vehicle code.

-WAREHOUSE: A building or structure or part thereof used principally for the storage of goods and/or merchandise.
+WAREHOUSE: A building or structure or part thereof used principally for the storage of goods and/or merchandise and their distribution to other storage facilities or end users.

 WIRELESS COMMUNICATION FACILITY: An unstaffed facility for the transmission and/or reception of radio frequency (RF) signals.
 The facility may consist of: transmission and reception devices, a support structure, ancillary equipment (cable, conduit, connectors), and/or an equipment enclosure used to house and protect the necessary electronic equipment as support structures for antennas and/or towers only.